 With a 96% pass rate, the BBKA Basic Assessment should not put off anyone.
 Whilst the syllabus may look daunting at first glance, closer inspection will show that it merely lists the basic things which all beekeepers should know.

-To apply for the assessment, complete the Application Form and have the qualification section signed by your tutor or officer from your association and then send it with the appropriate fee to the Area Examination Secretary who will contact you with further details.
+To apply for the assessment, complete the Application Form and have the qualification section signed by your tutor or officer from your association and then send it with the appropriate fee to the HBA honorary secretary who will contact you with further details.